Colorado Wage Garnishment

 Lower than the federal floor, and tied to a higher minimum wage.

 The controlling statute is Colorado Revised Statutes section 13-54-104, rewritten by the legislature in House Bill 19-1189.
-For an ordinary money judgment, it limits the part of a worker’s weekly disposable earnings a creditor can take to the lesser of two numbers: 20 percent of those disposable earnings, or the amount by which they exceed 40 times the applicable minimum hourly wage.
+For an ordinary money judgment, subsection (2)(a)(I) limits the part of a worker’s weekly disposable earnings a creditor can take to the lesser of three figures: 20 percent of those disposable earnings; the amount by which they exceed 40 times the federal minimum hourly wage; or the amount by which they exceed 40 times the Colorado minimum hourly wage set by section 15 of article XVIII of the state constitution.
+Most summaries collapse that into a two-part test, and the result is usually the same, but the three-prong structure is what the official worksheet actually applies.
+Because Colorado’s minimum wage is the higher of the two, its prong always produces the smaller number, so in practice the state wage is the one that governs.
 “Disposable earnings” means what is left after legally required withholdings such as taxes and, since the 2019 reform, the cost of any employer-sponsored health insurance the worker voluntarily pays into.

 That 20 percent figure is the detail Colorado debtors and out-of-state creditors most often get wrong.
 The federal Consumer Credit Protection Act, 15 U.S.C.
 1673, permits up to 25 percent of disposable earnings nationwide.
 Colorado deliberately undercut that ceiling.
 House Bill 19-1189 dropped the state cap from 25 percent to 20 percent and raised the protected wage floor from 30 times to 40 times the minimum wage.
 The change applies to every writ of garnishment issued on or after October 1, 2020, regardless of when the underlying judgment was entered.

 The second prong is what makes Colorado especially protective in practice.
 The statute measures the floor against the higher of the state or federal minimum wage, and Colorado’s is far higher.
-At the 2026 Colorado minimum wage of 15.16 dollars an hour, 40 times that is 606.40 dollars per week.
-A worker whose disposable earnings fall at or below 606 dollars in a given week has nothing subject to garnishment at all, because the second prong yields zero and the statute takes the lesser figure.
-Compare that to a state still pegged to the federal 7.25-dollar minimum, where the same floor is only 290 dollars a week.
+At the 2026 Colorado minimum wage of $15.16 an hour, 40 times that is $606.40 per week.
+A worker whose disposable earnings fall at or below $606 in a given week has nothing subject to garnishment at all, because the second prong yields zero and the statute takes the lesser figure.
+Compare that to a state still pegged to the federal 7.25-dollar minimum, where the same floor is only $290 a week.

 The Math on a Real Colorado Paycheck